H.R. 5272: Protect Elections from Deceptive AI Act

 Political committees and campaigns

-Political committees are expressly covered regulated entities.
-If they knowingly distribute materially deceptive AI-generated media of a federal candidate with intent to influence an election or solicit funds, they could face lawsuits for injunctions and damages.
+Committees are named directly.
+If they knowingly distribute a materially deceptive AI clip of a federal candidate to sway an election or solicit funds, they can face lawsuits for both takedowns and damages.

-Radio, television, cable, satellite, and streaming services are partially protected, but only when the content is part of a bona fide news format and includes a clear disclosure or acknowledgment about authenticity concerns.
+Radio, TV, cable, satellite, and streaming services are only protected when the clip runs in genuine news coverage and includes a clear disclosure about its authenticity.
+Outside that, the exemption doesn't apply.

-Newspapers, magazines, periodicals, and internet or electronic publications are affected because they must clearly state that the materially deceptive AI-generated media does not accurately represent the covered individual’s speech or conduct to qualify for the exemption.
+Newspapers, magazines, periodicals, and online publications have to clearly state that a deceptive AI clip doesn't accurately represent the candidate in order to qualify for the exemption.

 HR5272 Legislative Journey